hychen-naza/Robot_ErrorRecovery_VLM/README.md

 ## Usage
-The motion-level failure recovery is done in real-world robots.
+The motion-level failure recovery is done in real-world robots *Rotation*, *Target Reach*, *Grasping* and *Lego Assembly*.

-We provide 8*3 different failure cases to test out the task level failure recovery.
+The task level failure recovery contains 8*3 different failure cases for evaluting our method under ./task_level/experiments/.

 ## Contact